FelixOnline/v2/content/articles/2013-9-29-57th-bfi-london-film-festival-film-forever.md

 subtitle: >
   Film Editor John Park introduces the 57th BFI London Film Festival
 date: "2013-09-29 15:41:46 +0100"

 # Attributes from Felix Online V1
 id: "3782"
 old_path: /film/3782/57th-bfi-london-film-festival-film-forever
 aliases:
  - /film/3782/57th-bfi-london-film-festival-film-forever
+imported: true
+comments:
+ - I have all the Mario Parties except the DS one now when I look back at them Ive rehcaed the opinion that with everyone that comes its worse and worse thats not to say that the first 3 where bad on the contrary if I may rate them from someone who played them and spent a lot of time in them I tried the DS version on an emulator too Id rate them so 1st Mario Party 2nd Mario Party 2 3rd Mario Party 5 4th Mario Party 3 5 MP6 6MP7 7 MP4 8 MP DS 9 MP 8 10 MP Advance i luv da Mario paty series this game looks fun ive only plaeyd Mario party ds but ive seen most of the Mario party game therye mostly all funexcept for 6 7 8 and Mario party ds because the only reason that those versions arent that fun is because you cant be dk

 # Article Taxonomies
 categories:
  - film
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true